Enter Field and Unknown Data

 River Watch data is available to the volunteers, watershed managers and the public.
 When combining data from multiple sources or using others data for different data objectives it is best management practice for the user to ensure field, laboratory and associated methods and data quality are sufficient to combine for each data objective that may be the same or different from original data sets.
 Data is a greater asset and of higher value, when provided sufficient meta-data so users can appropriately determine other uses.

-River Watch provides as much meta-data as possible, but it is user's responsibility to ensure appropriate use for other objectives.
-Data users are responsible for understanding River Watch data objectives, methods and procedures in order make informed and appropriate decisions regarding data use.
+River Watch provides as much meta-data as possible, but it is the user's responsibility to ensure appropriate use for other objectives.
+Data users are responsible for understanding River Watch data objectives, methods and procedures in order to make informed and appropriate decisions regarding data use.
 A downloadable pdf provides relevant information about River Watch data on the Public Reports Page.
 Availability of all types of data for each type and duration of sample frequency will vary for each station, from one event to twenty years of monthly sampling.

 The type of data that is available from River Watch includes: